yanngdev/next-mui-theme-generator/README.md

-# next-mui-theme-generator
+# next-mui-theme-generator WIP

 ## TODO
 - Add more Components
-- Add styles from Components
+- Add all styles from Components
 - Alert when invalid property
 - Select with predefined values for some attributes
 - Settings (ColorPicker, auto-generate light and dark from main)